The final program is already available.

 CBT 2020 Program

-The information about the registration to CBT 2020 will be announced soon, pointing directly to the ESORICS 2020 website.
+The information about the registration to CBT 2020 is available at the ESORICS 2020 website.